- Download our Moving to the Czech Republic Guide (PDF)

 Certificate of Temporary Residence in the Czech Republic

 To stay for more than 90 days in the Czech Republic, EU citizens must report their intentions to the Foreign Police Department.
-They are also entitled to apply for a certificate of permanent residence if they wish but it is not a precondition of their stay.
+They are also entitled to apply for a certificate of permanent residence if they wish, but it is not a precondition for their stay.

 Permanent residence permit for the Czech Republic

 Permanent residency can be applied for by both EU and non-EU nationals after five years of continuous residence in the country.
+The application must be done in person at a Czech embassy or consulate and will typically be concluded within six months.
 Once granted, a permanent residence permit is valid for 10 years.

 *Visa requirements can change at short notice, and expats should contact their respective embassy or consulate for the latest details.